MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/fundamental/Using-Familiar-Command-Names.md

 This feature helps users to learn PowerShell.
 First, most Cmd.exe and Unix users have a large repertoire of commands that users already know by name.
 The PowerShell equivalents may not produce identical results.
 However, the results are close enough that users can do work without knowing the PowerShell command name.
-"Finger memory" can be Another major source of frustration when learning a new command shell.
+"Finger memory" is another major source of frustration when learning a new command shell.
 If you have used Cmd.exe for years, you might reflexively type the `cls` command to clear the screen.
 Without the alias for `Clear-Host`, you receive an error message and won't know what to do to clear the output.